 And they weren’t really interested in what I thought, anyway.

-It was at this point that I wished for the thing I have wished for probably about a million times in my life.
-I wished that I was an extrovert.
+It was at this point that I wished for the thing I have wished for probably about a million times in my life: that I was an extrovert.
 I wished that I had the type of personality that was effortlessly assertive, knew how to prove a point through cutting logical argument, and thrived on competition and debate.
 I wished I was the kind of person who only cared about if I was right.
-It just seemed like it would be so much easier.
+It just seemed like life would be so much easier.

 But I’m not any of those things.

-I’m highly sensitive and have an INFJ personality.
-I need to feel emotionally safe and supported before I can express my true thoughts to anyone, and I also need more time than most to speak in front of a group (even if it’s only three people).
+As an HSP, I usually need to feel emotionally safe and supported before I can express my true thoughts to anyone, and I also need more time than most to process my ideas and speak in front of a group (even if it’s only three people).
 I’m also an empath, someone who easily absorbs other people’s emotions — especially strong ones.

-So, when people around me go from zero to 10 on the anger scale, I pretty much immediately get gut-punched by all the negative energy.
-And because I’m an intuitive introvert, I see almost every different side to any issue.
-Black and white doesn’t exist for me.
-I live in the gray area.
+So, when people around me go from zero to 10 on the anger scale, I pretty much get gut-punched by all the negative energy.
+And because I’m an introvert, I see almost every different side to any issue.
+Black and white doesn’t exist for me; I live in the gray area.

 Sadly, I have a feeling that even if I could explain it, the people in argue-blame-judgment mode at that moment wouldn’t stop anyway.

-So, what does a highly sensitive, empathic, intuitive introvert do in situations like these?
+So, what does a highly sensitive, empathic introvert do in situations like these?

 There is only one answer: leave.

 That night, I excused myself and said I needed to visit the restroom.
-I locked myself in and breathed deeply until I calmed down.
+I locked myself in and breathed deeply for a few moments until I calmed down.
 I texted my husband and briefly told him what was going on, and he sent me a few much-needed words of reassurance.
 Then I walked back out to the table and got through the rest of the meal.